Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Alex tells the NRA that both Citizens and Cybervators has taken a liking to Makkusu and that their no telling how they might respond if they don't let him compete.
 They discuss the possibility of angering the citizens if they don't let him compete citing the decrease in ReNet stock as an example.

 	- Alex allows Makkusu to compete with BluNet or offers up Kassiea/Xenos' hub allowing Makkusu to compete

+- Minia is traded to BluNet by Leona which is all over the news.
+	- Minia would've been starting over Leona had she not been traded.
+	- Kyshumu is enraged as this is right before the hub she is traded to becomes a Cyvolter hub.
+He then realizes this is the perfect opportuity to ensure Makkusu loses -- he tells her to throw the match.
+This leaves Minia conflicted because she does not want to see Makkusu fail.

 	- Makkusu uses his tech to compete in the CNS championships